 As of August 31, 2007 we had \$625.9 million of indebtedness and a cash balance of \$73.4 million.
 On July 19, 2007, we paid a dividend of \$973.0 million, consisting of \$325.0 million in cash and \$648.0 million of demand notes, \$22.1 million of which have already been repaid.
-On the date of this prospectus, we intend to enter into a new \$500.0 million credit facility.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations- Liquidity and Capital Resources."
+On the date of this prospectus, we entered into a new \$500.0 million credit facility.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
 Simultaneously with the completion of this offering, we intend to borrow \$425.0 million under the new credit facility and use the net proceeds from the borrowing to pay a portion of the \$625.9 million demand note held by Morgan Stanley.
-The balance of the demand note will be paid with the net proceeds from this offering and, to the extent necessary, our available cash.
-Any proceeds remaining from this offering after paying the balance of the demand note will be used for general corporate purposes.
+The balance of the demand note will be paid with the net proceeds from this offering.
+The proceeds remaining from this offering after paying the balance of the demand note will be used for general corporate purposes.